-A trade account, defined as an account in which trade credit is spent and repaid, represents one of the most valuable lines of credit to any business.
+The trade account definition is an account in which trade credit is spent and repaid.
+A trade account represents one of the most valuable lines of credit to any business.
 When trade credit is given, a trade account is established.
 Purchases of products from the company providing the trade credit accrue as a trade account payable for the customer.

 A trade account, explained as the most valuable account for many small businesses, is a simple concept.
 As a business uses trade credit, to purchase goods or services from the providing vendor, the trade credit account grows a balance.
 This balance, forming the principal of this method of financing, then accrues with interest and forms a trade account receivable for the provider of products and financing.
 This will eventually be paid by the business receiving the trade credit.

 For example, Ben is starting his business.
 His drive is matched by his expenses and Ben must watch his finances carefully to minimize total cost while receiving the benefit of a purchase as soon as possible.
 For this, he must receive financing for his small business.